-The Soybean Innovation Lab is offering customized training workshops in small thresher fabrication.
-Our instructors can either train your selected local blacksmiths/welders or we can train your own trainers.
+The Soybean Innovation Lab is offering customized training workshops in multi-crop thresher fabrication.
+Our instructors can either train your selected local blacksmiths/welders, or we can train your own trainers.

 Build it Local

-Workshops require 8 days.
-One day for discussion and training on three-dimensional design reading, basic thresher components, construction calculations, welding methods, and safety.
-One day for business training and 6 days for fabrication.
-Contracting organizations will have to supply a facility with power, appropriate tools, and welders.
-Training can also be contracted for Tamale, Ghana or Missouri, U.S.A where SIL will provide access to a training facility
+Host organizations will have to supply a facility with power, appropriate tools and welders.
+Training can also be contracted for Tamale, Ghana where SIL will provide access to a training facility.

 Contact us to learn more about setting up a training.